-If Open.Connection is NULL, and Open.Durable is TRUE, the client SHOULD attempt to reconnect to this open, as specified in section 3.2.4.4.
+If For the specified Open.
+Connection is NULL, and Open.
+Durable is TRUE, the client SHOULD attempt to reconnect to this open, MUST select a connection as specified in section 3.2.4.4.
 If the reconnect succeeds, the set MUST be retried.
 If it fails, the error code MUST be returned to the application.

-If Open.Connection is NULL, and Open.Durable is FALSE, the client MUST fail the set operation.
+If Open.Connection is NULL, and Open.Durable is FALSE1.7.
+If no connection is available, the client MUST fail the set operation.

-If Open.Connection is not NULL, the client initializes an SMB2 SET_INFO Request following the syntax specified in section 2.2.37.
+If Open.Connection is not NULLOtherwise, the client initializes an SMB2 SET_INFO Request following the syntax specified in section 2.2.37.
 The SMB2 header MUST be initialized as follows:

-- The Command field is set to SMB2 SET_INFO. - The MessageId field is set as specified in section 3.2.4.1.3. - The SessionId field is set to Open.TreeConnect.Session.SessionId. - The TreeId field is set to Open.TreeConnect.TreeConnectId.
+- The Command field is set to SMB2 SET INFO. - The MessageId field is set as specified in section 3.2.4.1.3. - The SessionId field is set to Open.TreeConnect.Session.SessionId. - The TreeId field is set to Open.TreeConnect.TreeConnectId.

-The SMB2 SET_INFO Request MUST be initialized as follows:
+The SMB2 SET INFO Request MUST be initialized as follows:

-- The InfoType field is set to SMB2_0_INFO_FILESYSTEM. - The FileInfoClass field is set to the InformationClass that is provided by the application. - The buffer provided by the application is copied into Buffer[]. - The BufferOffset field is set to the offset, in bytes, from the beginning of the SMB2 header to Buffer[1. - The BufferLength field is set to the length, in bytes, of the buffer that is provided by the application. - The AdditionalInformation is set to 0. - The FileId field is set to Open.FileId.
+- The InfoType field is set to SMB2_0_INFO_FILESYSTEM. - The FileInfoClass field is set to the InformationClass that is provided by the application. - The buffer provided by the application is copied into Buffer[]. - The BufferOffset field is set to the offset, in bytes, from the beginning of the SMB2 header to Buffer[]. - The BufferLength field is set to the length, in bytes, of the buffer that is provided by the application. - The AdditionalInformation is set to 0. - The FileId field is set to Open.FileId.

-3.2.4.12 Application Requests Querying File Security
+3.2.4.12 (Updated Section) Application Requests Querying File Security